We offer telehealth appointments!

 - Choose a private location to have your telehealth visit because we will be discussing personal information.

 - Equipment: We make do with the bare minimum and nothing is truly necessary.
 However, if you have a yoga mat, tennis ball, lacrosse ball, strap to stretch, light weights, yoga blocks, foam roll, minitramp or other equipment you think may be helpful, have it nearby.

 - Payment: Payment is due at or before the time of service.
 We may require you to keep a card on file.
 Insurance coverage for telehealth services varies and, in some cases, has been expanded due to the coronavirus pandemic.
 We will provide you a receipt you may choose to submit to your insurance to work directly with them for reimbursement.
 Because each insurance policy is different, we make no assurances that your insurance will cover your telehealth visits and, therefore, it is your responsibility to contact your provider to understand your benefits.

 - Illinois & Michigan requirements: Dr. O’Keefe is licensed to practice physical therapy in the states of Michigan and Illinois.
 During your telehealth appointment, you must be located within these states.
 At the start of the appointment we will verify your location’s address, please have it on hand.

 - Is a prescription required?
 No!
 You can come directly to us to receive your care!
 Both Michigan and Illinois regulations allow for coming directly to your physical therapist without a prescription or referral.
 After a certain timeframe or under certain circumstances, a referral or prescription are required.

 We look forward to meeting you, either via telehealth or in-person!
-We are your pelvic health solution center and by choosing Purple Mountain Physical Therapy, LLC you are partnering with a premiere provider of pelvic health that offers you top level patient-centered service and patient care.
+We are your pelvic health solution center and by choosing Purple Mountain Physical Therapy, LLC you are partnering with a premier provider of pelvic health that offers you top-level patient-centered service and patient care.
 We promise to offer you our best!